 If you do not receive the college credit that you hoped for with the JST, there are still other options to earn advanced placement in your degree program.
 Thousands of accredited schools across the country accept successfully completed examinations as a way to “test out” of specific college courses.

-There are several recognized exams available that you may take in an attempt to earn college credit for your experience and prior knowledge, including:
+There are several recognized exams available that you may take in an attempt to earn college credit for your experience and prior knowledge, including the following.

-- College Examination Program (CLEP) – The CLEP exam is the most widely accepted test for college credit by examination and is recognized by over 2,900 colleges and universities in the country.
-With 33 different examinations offered, passing a CLEP exam can help you to earn credit that can be applied towards a wide range of degree programs.
+- College Examination Program (CLEP): The CLEP exam is the most widely accepted test for college credit by examination and is recognized by over 2,900 colleges and universities in the country.
+With 33 different examinations offered, passing a CLEP exam can help you earn credit that can be applied to a wide range of degree programs.

-- DSST Program – Recognized by over 1,900 higher education institutions, the DSST exam is an excellent choice for military members to try and earn college credit for their life experience.
+- DSST Program: Recognized by over 1,900 higher education institutions, the DSST exam is often an excellent choice for military members seeking to earn college credit for their life experience.
 This exam was originally designed to support those who served in the military, and it is fully funded to offer free, first-attempt examinations for eligible service members.

 Submitting a Portfolio PLA

-While the most time-effective ways of applying for college credit for your military experience is through a JST or credit by examination, service members can also attempt to present a portfolio through a Prior Learning Assessment (PLA).
+While the JST and credit by examination are the most time-effective ways of applying for credit for your military experience, service members can also attempt to present a Prior Learning Assessment (PLA) portfolio.

-The process of submitting a portfolio can be lengthy, and may include:
+The process of submitting a portfolio can be lengthy and may require: